 "Trick or treat!"
 It's the famous Oct.
 31 line that signals adults to drop candy in the bag of a costumed child, right?
-But, if you don't want to be the Halloween version of Scrooge, don't make kids say "trick or treat" in order to get candy.
-You may think that bucking this particular tradition sounds crazy, but there are several rational reasons why some kids may not utter the phrase when they come knocking on your door, and you should absolutely give them candy regardless.
+If you don't want to be the Halloween version of Scrooge, please don't make kids say "trick or treat" in order to get candy.
+If bucking this particular tradition sounds outrageous to you, read on to learn the laundry list of reasons why some kids may not utter the phrase when they knock on your door — and why you should absolutely give them candy regardless.

 And that's just the night of a child struggling with shyness or social anxiety — which can be crippling as an adult — so just imagine what it might feel like for a child.

 As unsettling as that scenario might be, it barely even scratches the surface of the potential reasons why a child might not say "trick or treat" at your door.
 Maybe the child is non verbal.
 Maybe they have autism.
 Maybe there is a reason they are not able to grasp the concept of the exchange that you're seeking.
 They could have experienced a traumatic Halloween night in the past and this is the first time they're venturing out again.
 You.
 Just.
 Never.
 Know.

 Please don't assume that the child knocking on your door has the ability to say the words "trick or treat," because you don't know what sort of situation has led to the moment that they knocked on your door.
 They likely won't be wearing a sign explaining their inability to communicate, and frankly, they shouldn't have to.